drangara/MFIX-Exa/docs/source_docs/inputs/InputsMonitors.rst

 Data (such as volume fraction, pressure, velocity, etc.) for a given monitor region is written to a CSV file while the solver is running.
-To define monitors, the following inputs must be preceded by "amr." prefix.
+To define monitors, the following inputs must be preceded by "mfix" prefix.

 +--------------------+------------------------------------------------------+-------------+-----------+
 |                    | Description                                          |   Type      | Default   |